The cost of cloud computing and ways to save

 Cost benefits of cloud computing

-Although moving to the cloud requires an upfront financial investment, the cost savings of cloud computing are actually one of the top reasons many organizations consider making the switch in the first place.
+Although moving to the cloud requires an upfront financial investment, the cost benefits of cloud computing are actually one of the top reasons many organizations consider making the switch in the first place.

-There are several financial benefits of cloud computing:
+There are several cost benefits of cloud computing:

 • Energy savings: When you switch to the cloud, you are no longer paying for unused infrastructure (like redundant servers).
 Efficient hardware utilization means less energy output and more money in your pocket.